asmitbm/contributors-guide/pages/Suggesting-enhancements.md

 * **Include images, animated GIFs, or video links** that can be used to illustrate the steps or highlight the area of Weaviate that the suggestion relates to.
 * **Explain why this enhancement would be useful** to most Weaviate users.
 * Specify which **version of Weaviate** you're using.
 Check the version in your `docker-compose.yml` file.

+#### Setting up your development environment

+There are multiple ways to set up a Weaviate instance.
+For a testing setup, we recommend you start with docker-compose.
+Cloud deployment can be used for small and larger projects.
+For production setup and/or large scale projects, we encourage you to use Kubernetes.

+For setting up your development environment, go through this detailed [quickstart guide](https://weaviate.io/developers/weaviate/current/getting-started/quick-start.html).

 #### Folder Structure